UW-La Crosse football: Eagles fly to Italy for exhibition games and unique experience

 “That’s going to be really important for us,” McGuire said.
 “There’s no substitute for live snaps.
 Being able to get in some game environments, even if it’s overseas or just in practice in pads, you can’t substitute those reps.”

-UWL will bring back senior defensive lineman Jack Kelly, last season’s WIAC sacks leader with 10.5.
+UW-L will bring back senior defensive lineman Jack Kelly, last season’s WIAC sacks leader with 10½.
 Janus’ team was second in the conference in sacks in 2022, and the top spot might be in reach with a big bad defensive line.

 “The biggest difference I think we’ll see with our defense is on the defensive line,” Janus said.
 “Coach (Mitchell) Collicott has done a phenomenal job with them.
 Just the sheer size of them and watching them improve on a day-to-day basis from a physicality stand point, that group is going to be something to watch.
 And it has to be in our defensive system.”